Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Preliminaries

-By a Gaussian vector we always mean a circularly symmetric complex Gaussian random vector, that is, a random vector $X$ on $\mathbb{C}^n$ such that $(\Re (X), \Im (X))$ is normally distributed, has zero mean, and vanishing \emph{pseudo-covariance}:
+By a Gaussian vector we always mean a circularly symmetric complex Gaussian random vector, i.e., a random vector $X$ on $\mathbb{C}^n$ such that $(\Re (X), \Im (X))$ is normally distributed, has zero mean, and vanishing \emph{pseudo-covariance}:

 A complex Gaussian vector $X$ on $\mathbb{C}^n$ is thus determined by its \emph{covariance matrix}

 If $\cov [X]$ is non-singular, then $X$ is absolutely continuous and has probability density

 Gaussian vectors are not a priori assumed to have non-singular covariances.
 The zero vector, for example, is a singular Gaussian vector.